 Further, I think SPAC terms will change with time and become more attractive to investors.
 For example, SPAC sponsors typically get to keep 20% of the equity in the vehicle if a deal is consummated.
 However, that percentage is negotiable.

-Last year, Bill Ackman of Pershing Square launched a SPAC with a takeaway of 0%.
+In 2020, Bill Ackman of Pershing Square launched a SPAC with a takeaway of 0%.
 This was incredibly attractive for investors for two reasons.
 First, it eliminates dilution, and second, it removes the incentive to complete a deal at any price.
-However, Ackman has subsequently faced a failed deal and a shareholder lawsuit and has expressed an intent to liquidate the SPAC and establish a new entity.
+However, Ackman has subsequently faced a failed deal and a shareholder lawsuit and has expressed an intent to liquidate the SPAC and return funds to investors.

 I think SPACs are, ultimately here to stay.
-Just do your research and be extremely choosy when considering investing in one of them – especially in today’s volatile market.
+Just do your research and be extremely choosy when considering investing in one of them - especially in today’s volatile market.